PeteAdamBialecki/PeteAdamBialecki.github.io/express-projects/rest-api/api-notes.md

 # **Express.js REST API Instructions**

+This REST API still needs something for the front-end.
+I think that this should be served using React.

 ## **Setting Up The Application**

 For the complete instructions, click [here](https://treehouse.github.io/installation-guides/mac/mongo-mac.html).
 For Mac, install and run MongoDB with Homebrew: